 Happy Cooking! 🙂

 - 2 cups whole milk

 - 1 cup heavy cream

-- 1 tsp salt
+- ½ teaspoon salt

-- 1 tsp pure vanilla extract (optional)
+- 1 teaspoon pure vanilla extract or vanilla bean paste, (optional)

 - Scald the milk in a pot, then gradually beat it into the egg mixture.
 If you add in too much too soon in will scramble your eggs.
 Take your time.